clementmiao/clementmiao-cs123/README.md

 2. Mahout : We might use Mahout to run the k-means clustering, but it would be more interesting and educational to implement our own version of the k-means algorithm on Hadoop.

+3. Neo4j: graph database potentially for our recommendation tool.

 #### Techniques
 1. k-means clustering: Cluster by pitcher type (using aspects described above).
 We will translate the qualitative characteristics into quantitative metrics.